No.

 Yes, we welcome any support of the Cathedral.
 You can donate online, give at one of the contactless donation stands in the Cathedral, or make a cash donation into one of our collection boxes.

-Parking is available for Blue Badge holders only, subject to limited availability.
+Parking in the Cathedral grounds is only available for Blue Badge holders, subject to limited availability and prior arrangement.
 Please use the public car parks within the city.

 Services and Music List